LZZZZ/Okamera/README.md

 # TODO

-Store data to a a SQLite database
+Store data to a SQLite database

 Get video information using ffprobe